frdmn/dotfiles/README.md

 └── This folder could contain custom dotfile configurations that you only
     need on one specific host.
 A custom `.vimrc`?
 Just drop a file called `vimrc` in here and you are good to go.
-(If there is already a global one from ./configs with the same name, it will overwrite the global one) ./hostnames/example.hostna.me/includes
+(If there is already a global one from ./configs with the same name, it will overwrite the global one).
+./hostnames/example.hostna.me/includes
-└── Dotfiles which get sourced by your Bash/ZSH shell on each login
+└── Dotfiles which get sourced by your Bash/ZSH shell on each login.

 ./opt
 └── Specific files which gets symlinked into non-$HOME folders.
 Used by
-    atom.bork
+    atom.bork.

 ./zsh
 └── ZSH dependencies and plugins like the prompt, the zsh-syntax-highlighting.
-    This folder gets symlinked into $HOME/.zsh and is used in ./configs/zshrc
+    This folder gets symlinked into $HOME/.zsh and is used in ./configs/zshrc.
 ```

 ### Credits